-The Company's investment portfolio generated a loss from investments of USD 10.6 million (including investment expenses and charges) in 2021 (2020: USD 110.0 million gains).
-This translated to a total gain on average cash and investment (pre-tax) of 0.6% in 2021 (2020: 6.8%).
-Investment performance was adversely impacted by the increase in sovereign interest rates, widening in credit spreads and weakening Euro against US dollar.
+The Company's investment portfolio generated a loss from investments of USD 175.3 million (including investment expenses and charges) in 2022 (2021: USD 10.6 million loss).
+The pre-tax total return on average cash and investment was negative 11.1% inclusive of foreign exchange losses that hedge liabilities (2021: 0.6%).
+Investment performance was adversely impacted by the increase in sovereign interest rates, widening in credit spreads and weakening Euro and GBP against US dollar.

-2021 2020
+2022 2021

 USD'000 USD'000

-Investment expenses and charges 2,776 2,640
+Investment expenses and charges 2,722 2,776